 |Idaho||Aged and Disabled Waiver

 Via the A&D Waiver, a variety of benefits are available for the frail elderly and disabled that promote independent living with the goal of preventing and / or delaying nursing home placement.
 One such benefit is residential care services, of which assisted living facilities are an appropriate setting.
 In assisted living, assistance with daily living activities, medication management, housekeeping, laundry, meals, and social and recreational activities are provided.
-Program participants must require a nursing home level of care, and cognitive functioning level is considered when determining if an applicant requires this level of care.
+Program participants must require a nursing home level of care.
+Cognitive functioning level is considered when determining if an applicant requires this level of care.

 |Illinois||HCBS Waiver for Supportive Living Facilities

 The Supportive Living Program (SLP) provides “supportive living” benefits, such as personal care assistance and homemaker services, for physically disabled adults and seniors who require a nursing home level of care.
 Program participants can reside in board and care homes, assisted living residences, or residential memory care, the latter specifically for Illinois residents diagnosed with Alzheimer’s disease and similar dementias.
+More info.

 |Indiana||Aged and Disabled (A&D) Waiver